5 reasons to visit Venice in winter

 On the vaporetto, you can choose, rather than be forced to stand, when visiting during the winter period.
 I prefer standing to get the best views of Venice, and in winter, there’s no one obstructing your shot.

 Along the banks of the canals, you’ll see rows of iconic gondolas, and the gondoliers vying for your custom.
 Personally, I find the gondola rides too expensive, but I understand it’s a one-off experience for many.
+A fun and less expensive option is to learn how to row like a gondolier.

 Then you have the water taxis.
 The price can also be costly, but if splitting with family or friends, it’s a chic way to whizz around Venice.
 Water taxis can also accommodate up to 10 people, so consider it like your personal limousine in Venice.